The Lincoln Science and Innovation Park

-More than £25 million has already been invested in the regeneration of the site and it’s now home to some of the finest minds and innovative high-tech businesses in the UK.
+Millions has been invested in the regeneration of the site and it’s now home to some of the finest minds and innovative high-tech businesses in the UK.

-Offering world class laboratories and research facilities and bringing education and industry together on one site, when completed the Lincoln Science and Innovation Park (LSIP) will be a focal point for innovation and investment in science and technology across the region.
+Offering world class laboratories and research facilities and bringing education and industry together on one site, the Lincoln Science and Innovation Park (LSIP) is a focal point for innovation and investment in science and technology across the region.

-The first phase of its development saw the opening of the Joseph Banks Laboratories which houses the University of Lincoln’s School of Pharmacy, School of Life Sciences and its new School of Chemistry.
-The centrepiece building welcomed its first students in September 2014 and three Lincolnshire Co-op pharmacists currently teach on the course, which is innovative because it offers the chance to learn patient-facing skills alongside the chemistry of medicines.
+The site includes the Joseph Banks Laboratories which houses the University of Lincoln’s School of Pharmacy, School of Life Sciences and its new School of Chemistry.
+The centrepiece building welcomed its first students in September 2014 and Lincolnshire Co-op pharmacists currently teach on the course, which is innovative because it offers the chance to learn patient-facing skills alongside the chemistry of medicines.